TIBCOSoftware/flogo/docs/content/labs/timers.md

 ![step 3a](../../images/labs/timers/step3a.png)

 A list with all the activities the Flogo Web UI knows about will appear.
-From the list you can pick the "Log Message" activity (or use the searchbar to find it) and click it to make sure it is added to the flow.
+From the list you can pick the "Log" activity (or use the searchbar to find it) and click it to make sure it is added to the flow.
 As you hover over the newly added activity, a ellipsis (...) will appear, click this and a menu will appear with options to configure or delete your activity.
 Click the gear icon to configure your activity.
 In this window you can configure the inputs of the "Log Message" activity.
 Click on "_a.. message_" and type `Hello World` in the box (on the right hand side of the screen).

 ![step 3b](../../images/labs/timers/step3b.png)